jettangs/Aphrodite-style-creator/README.md

-# Aphrodite-style-creator
+# Aphrodite-breakpoint
 A tool for writing style and media query more efficiently with Aphrodite

 ## Feature
 Standalone breakpoint definition can be used to convert into the styles Aphrodite need.

 ## install
-`npm install Aphrodite-style-creator`
+`npm install aphrodite-breakpoint`

 ## Notice
 - The def param in your style is required.

 - The media name in your styles and breakpoints definition should be the same.

 - The alias param's value is a abbreviation for writing the media name convinent, it use as param name in `creatStyle` function's return.
-So that I can write this way :  `css(mob.box)`  not  `css(mobile.box)`.
+So that I can write this way :  `css(dt.box)`  not  `css(desktop.box)`.

 - Ensure writing param 'media' and 'alias' both in your breakpoints if you use alias.